Computer security for the Dutch Government

 developed by Philips Crypto BV for the Dutch government.

-The project was initiated in 1994 and developement of the V-card
+The project was initiated in 1994, and developement started in 1997.

 Six years later the project was cancelled